kernelorg-mirror/linux_kernel_git_pavel_linux-k/Documentation/leds/ledtrig-transient.rst

 LED Transient Trigger
 =====================

-The leds timer trigger does not currently have an interface to activate a one shot timer.
+The LEDs timer trigger does not currently have an interface to activate a one shot timer.
 The current support allows for setting two timers, one for specifying how long a state to be on, and the second for how long the state to be off.
 The delay_on value specifies the time period an LED should stay